Wesbest/KubernetesForEveryone/README.md

 &nbsp;

-It seems that version 5 was a bit too much.
+It seems that version 5 was a bit too much for our users.
 Lets roll back a few versions and see what kubernetes does under the hood.
 If you want to watch live changes to the pods include -w as shown below.
-Keep an eye on the terminal while executing the deployment version change.
+Keep an eye on the terminal while executing the version change.

 ```bash
 kubectl get pods -w